-78. With regard to the humanization the armed conflict - a pressing concern since the Special Representative assumed his mandate - the information for 1987 is as follows:
+82. With regard to the humanization of the armed conflict - a pressing concern since the Special Representative assumed his mandate - the information for 1987 is as follows:

-79. On 26 January 1987 a meeting between the representatives of the Government and the FMLN was held in Panama.
-An agreement was reached whereby in future evacuations of the war-wounded and war-injured for medical attention would not be made contingent on further prisoner exchanges and negotiations.
-On 3 February the Government and the FMLN agreed to the exchange of Colonel Omar Napoleón Avalos, captured by the guerrilla forces on 25 October 1985, for 57 trade union leaders who had been arrested.
-50/
+83. On 26 January 1987, a meeting between the representatives of the Government and the FMLN was held in Panama.
+An agreement was reached whereby in future the evacuation of persons wounded or maimed in war for medical attention would not be made contingent on further prisoner exchanges and negotiations.
+On 3 February, the Government and the FMLN agreed to the exchange of Colonel Omar Napoleón Avalos, captured by the guerrilla forces on 25 October 1985, for 57 trade union leaders who had been arrested.
+59/

-80. Furthermore, on 26 May 1987 the FMLN-FDR communicated a document to the Government through Monsignor Rivera y Damas, Archbishop of San Llvador, seeking a solution to the conflict and containing proposals for the humanization of the war and for a comprehensive political dialogue.
-The document called for negotiation inter alia about suspension of the air war, long-range artillery, contact mines, a halt to economic sabotage by the FMLN and to the destruction of houses and crops.
-51/ According to information made available by General Blandón, the army Chief of Staff, the proposal was under study by the Government and its advisers.
-52/ However, the President of the Republic ultimately rejected the proposal because "it lacked a sound foundation".
-53/ As stated later in this report, it is true that a comprehensive political dialogue is now under way between the Government and the FMLN-FDR in which a cease-fire is being dealt with as a separate item.
+84. Furthermore, on 26 May 1987 the FMLN-FDR communicated a document to the Government through Monsignor Rivera y Damas, Archbishop of San Salvador, seeking a solution to the conflict and containing proposals for the humanization of the war and for a comprehensive political dialogue.
+The document called for negotiation inter alia about suspension of the air war, long-range artillery, contact mines, and a halt to economic sabotage by the FMLN and to the destruction of houses and crops.
+60/ According to information made available by General Blandón, the army Chief of Staff, the proposal was under study by the Government and its advisers.
+61/ However, the President of the Republic ultimately rejected the proposal because "it lacked a sound foundation", 62/ but a comprehenisve political dialogue was later begun between the Government and th FMLN-FDR in which a cease-fire was dealt with as a separate item.

-81. Evidence of the Government's intentions to humanize the conflict is the fact that on 28 June 1987 it allowed 98 injured or wounded members of the guerrilla forces to leave the country from San Salvador airport aboard a plane chartered by the ICRC after mediation by that humanitarian organization and the Salvadorian Catholic Church.
-54/ It should be noted that the evacuation took place under the agreement concluded in Panama on 26 January, to which the Special Representative referred earlier.
+85. Evidence of the Government's intentions to humanize the conflict is the fact that on 28 June 1987 it allowed 98 wounded or maimed members of the guerrilla forces to leave the country from San Salvador airport aboard a plane chartered by the ICRC after mediation by that humanitarian organization and the Salvadorian Catholic Church. $\underline{63}$ / It should be noted that the evacuation took place under the agreement concluded in Panama on 26 January, to which the Special Representative referred earlier.
+Nevertheless, the Special Representative has read a report in the Salvadorian press (El Mundo, 22 October 1987) that on 22 October 1987 the FMLN accused the Army High Command and the Government of failing to comply with the agreements concluded in Panama on the evacuation of persons wounded or maimed in war.